sandworm-hq/sandworm-guard-js/CONTRIBUTING.md

 Sandworm is an open source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Sandworm itself.

-Feel free to ask for help; everyone is a beginner at first!
-Join our [Discord channel](https://discord.gg/UunGwfxS23) to chat with the core team and other devs (please, don't use the GitHub issue tracker for support questions).

 ## How to report a bug

 If you find a security issue or a vulnerability in Sandworm, please do NOT open an issue.
-Email [security@sandworm.dev](mailto:security@sandworm.dev) instead.
+See [SECURITY.md](SECURITY.md) instead.

 When filing an issue with our GitHub issue tracker, make sure to answer these five questions:
 - What version of Sandworm.JS are you using?